Tameem Al-Abdullah

-Tameem Mansour Al-Abdullah (born 5 October 2002) is a Qatari professional footballer who plays as a forward for Qatari club Al Rayyan and the Qatar national football team.
-He is the son of Qatari football legend Mansour Muftah.
+Tameem Mansour Al-Abdullah (born 5 October 2002), alternatively and commonly spelled as, Tamim Mansour, is a Qatari professional footballer who plays as a forward for Qatar Stars League club, Al Rayyan, as well as representing the Qatar national team on the international stage.

 Club career

-Abdullah came up a academy prodigy in the Al-Rayyan academy, He began his professional career with Al-Rayyan in 2021.
+Tameem was promoted to the senior squad of Al-Rayyan in 2021, after being an academy prodigy in the Al-Rayyan academy.

 International career

-Tameem was selected to play for Qatar for the 2023 Gulf Cup, He scored his first international goal against UAE in the 2023 Gulf Cup.
+In 2023, Tameem was selected to play for Qatar for the 2023 Gulf Cup, He scored his first international goal against UAE in the 2023 Gulf Cup.
 In June 2023, He played at the 2023 CONCACAF Gold Cup, where he scored in the group stage against Honduras.
+Later the same year, Tameem was also present with the team for the 2026 FIFA World Cup qualification, where he scored a goal against Afghanistan in a 8–1 victory.

+Personal life

+Tameem's father, Mansour Muftah, was also a former professional footballer, who also played for Al-Rayyan, he is regarded as one of the greatest Gulf footballers ever.